Pediatric Echocardiography Z-Score Calculator

 - Repeat in 1-3 years or per clinical indication

-- Dimension is 2–2.5 standard deviations above mean; not yet abnormal but approaching threshold
+- Dimension is 2-2.5 standard deviations above mean; approaching threshold for abnormality

 - In setting of disease (e.g., chronic mitral regurgitation, cardiomyopathy), may warrant close monitoring and consideration of therapy